 Hudson should be a livable, affordable, multi-generational community that is appealing to and supportive of a diverse range of income groups, ages, and family types.
-Housing development in Hudson in coming years will need to reflect the demands of smaller households with fewer children, more non-family households, an aging population, more people living with disabilities and the growing disconnect between a declining rate of multifamily housing construction at a time when market demand for rental housing is increasing.
+Housing development in Hudson in coming years will need to reflect the demands of smaller households with fewer children, more non-family households, an aging population, more people living with disabilities and the growing disconnect between a declining rate of multi-family housing construction at a time when market demand for rental housing is increasing.
 Given limited public sewer capacity, an overwhelming desire of the community to retain its small-town feel, concerns over the extent of residential development and a desire to conserve open space, expansion of multi-family and higher density housing development beyond the districts where it is currently allowed is not likely to gain public support.
 Therefore, Hudson should strive to expand housing alternatives by leveraging the planning and zoning tools that it already has and making minor adjustments as needed.
 These effects should include the following actions.

-- Maintain the town's existing Housing for Older Persons ordinance and modify it as needed to meet the needs of an aging population; - Encourage the incorporation of ADA accessibility accommodations within new residential developments to meet the needs of a growing population of people with disabilities; - Maintain the town's existing Open Space Development ordinance to provide flexibility in residential development types while conserving open space; - Support regulations that preserve suburban/rural housing conditions within developed portions of the General and General-1 zoning districts; - Encourage the development of accessory dwelling units that correspond with community character and provide flexible regulatory options that do not deter implementation; - Consider permitting detached accessory dwelling units to increase housing opportunities for multigenerational living and rental housing without unduly impacting neighborhood character; - Support workforce housing developments in districts that have access to the municipal sewer and as part of new mixed-use developments; and - Encourage more mixed-use and infill development where appropriate and within zones such as, but not limited to, Town Residential and Business districts
+- Hudson should consider amending its Zoning Ordinance to eliminate the requirement that Manufactured Housing only be permitted in the General District in Manufactured Housing Parks or Subdivisions and allow this type of housing by right in all residentially zoned districts. - Encourage the incorporation of ADA accessibility accommodations within new residential developments to meet the needs of a growing population of people with disabilities; - Maintain the town's existing Open Space Development ordinance to provide flexibility in residential development types while conserving open space; - Support regulations that preserve suburban/rural housing conditions within developed portions of the General and General-1 zoning districts; - Encourage the development of accessory dwelling units that correspond with community character and provide flexible regulatory options that do not deter implementation; - Consider permitting detached accessory dwelling units to increase housing opportunities for multigenerational living and rental housing without unduly impacting neighborhood character; - Support workforce housing developments in districts that have access to the municipal sewer and as part of new mixed-use developments; and - Encourage more mixed-use and infill development where appropriate and within zones such as, but not limited to, Town Residential and Business districts